mm525/Trial-1/README.md

 7) The tool creates graphs for the yield curve plot and the three main factors of the PCA.
 8) The tool combines all of the above into a dashboard summary.

+Note: I tried to use Investing.com's API to get the yield curve data (as this beats manually updating an excel spreadsheet), but it seems I was banned due to issuing too many requests when I was trying it out.

 ## Example Dashboard
 Here the user has decided:
 - Start date: 2021-03-19